 Verification & Round 2: In late September or early October, all Round 1 recipients will be notified.
 If a Round 1 recipient selects not to attend, the funds are then allocated to the next neediest eligible applicant verified as enrolled in FACTS.
 The parent/guardian is sent a letter informing them of the financial aid awarded and the school is sent an e-mail with the final list of Lally recipients.

 George and Mary Kremer embraced their Catholic faith throughout their lifetimes and were faithful witnesses of Jesus Christ in generously sharing their resources with others in need.
 George, born in New York City, always remembered with fondness the religious women who were part of his youth.
 Mary was the middle child of a devout Ohio Catholic family who, despite very modest means, made Catholic education for their children a priority.

 Since 1985, The George and Mary Kremer Foundation has been committed to providing Catholic elementary schools in the continental United States with tuition assistance grants for children from financially challenged families.

-If you feel you qualify financially for this grant program and would like to be considered for future funding, please contact the school Admissions Office at (518) 842-4100 ext.
-12 or email Mrs. de Jong.
+If you feel you qualify financially for this grant program and would like to be considered for future funding, please contact the school office at (518) 842-4100.